The Medieval Problem of Universals

 - Related Entries

 The inherent problems with Plato’s original theory were recognized already by Plato himself.
-In his Parmenides Plato famously raised a number of difficulties, for which he apparently did not provide satisfactory answers.
-Aristotle (384–322 B.C.), with all due reverence to his teacher, consistently rejected Plato’s theory, and heavily criticized it throughout his own work.
+In his Parmenides Plato famously raised several difficulties, for which he apparently did not provide satisfactory answers.
+Aristotle (384–322 B.C.E.), with all due reverence to his teacher, consistently rejected Plato’s theory, and heavily criticized it throughout his own work.
 (Hence the famous saying, amicus Plato sed magis amica veritas).
 Nevertheless, despite this explicit doctrinal conflict, Neo-Platonic philosophers, pagans (such as Plotinus ca. 204–270, and Porphyry, ca. 234–305) and Christians (such as Augustine, 354–430, and Boethius, ca. 480–524) alike, observed a basic concordance between Plato’s and Aristotle’s approach, crediting Aristotle with an explanation of how the human mind acquires its universal concepts of particular things from experience, and Plato with providing an explanation of how the universal features of particular things are established by being modeled after their universal archetypes.
 In any case, it was this general attitude toward the problem in late antiquity that set the stage for the ever more sophisticated medieval discussions.
 In these discussions, the concepts of the human mind, therefore, were regarded as posterior to the particular things represented by these concepts, and hence they were referred to as universalia post rem (‘universals after the thing’).
 The universal features of singular things, inherent in these things themselves, were referred to as universalia in re (‘universals in the thing’), answering the universal exemplars in the divine mind, the universalia ante rem (‘universals before the thing’).
 All these, universal concepts, universal features of singular things, and their exemplars, are expressed and signified by means of some obviously universal signs, the universal (or common) terms of human languages.
 For example, the term ‘man’, in English is a universal term, because it is truly predicable of all men in one and the same sense, as opposed to the singular term ‘Socrates’, which in the same sense, i.e., when not used equivocally, is only predicable of one man (hence the need to add an ordinal number to the names of kings and popes of the same name).

 Depending on which of these items (universal features of singular things, their universal concepts, or their universal names) they regarded as the primary, really existing universals, it is customary to classify medieval authors as being realists, conceptualists, or nominalists, respectively.
 The realists are supposed to be those who assert the existence of real universals in and/or before particular things, the conceptualists those who allow universals only, or primarily, as concepts of the mind, whereas nominalists would be those who would acknowledge only, or primarily, universal words.
 But this rather crude classification does not adequately reflect the genuine, much more subtle differences of opinion between medieval thinkers.
 (No wonder one often finds in the secondary literature distinctions between, “moderate” and “extreme” versions of these crudely defined positions.)
 In the first place, nearly all medieval thinkers agreed on the existence of universals before things in the form of divine ideas existing in the divine mind, but all of them denied their existence in the form of mind-independent, real, eternal entities originally posited by Plato.
 Furthermore, medieval thinkers also agreed that particular things have certain features which the human mind is able to comprehend in a universal fashion, and signify by means of universal terms.
 As we shall see, their disagreements rather concerned the types of the relationships that hold between the particular things, their individual, yet universally comprehensible features, the universal concepts of the mind, and the universal terms of our languages, as well as the ontological status of, and distinctions between, the individualized features of the things and the universal concepts of the mind.
 Nevertheless, the distinction between “realism” and “nominalism”, especially, when it is used to refer to the distinction between the radically different ways of doing philosophy and theology in late-medieval times, is quite justifiable, provided we clarify what really separated these ways, as I hope to do in the later sections of this article.

-In this brief summary account I will survey the problem both from a systematic and from a historical point of view.
+In this brief summary account, I will survey the problem both from a systematic and from a historical point of view.
 In the next section I will first motivate the problem by showing how naturally the questions concerning universals emerge if we consider how we come to know a universal claim, i.e., one that concerns a potentially infinite number of particulars of a given kind, in a simple geometrical demonstration.
 I will also briefly indicate why a naïve Platonic answer to these questions in terms of the theory of perfect Forms, however plausible it may seem at first, is inadequate.
 In the third section, I will briefly discuss how the specific medieval questions concerning universals emerged, especially in the context of answering Porphyry’s famous questions in his introduction to Aristotle’s Categories, which will naturally lead us to a discussion of Boethius’ Aristotelian answers to these questions in his second commentary on Porphyry in the fourth section.
 However, Boethius’ Aristotelian answers anticipated only one side of the medieval discussions: the mundane, philosophical theory of universals, in terms of Aristotelian abstractionism.
 But the other important, Neo-Platonic, theological side of the issue provided by Boethius, and, most importantly, by St. Augustine, was for medieval thinkers the theory of ontologically primary universals as the creative archetypes of the divine mind, the Divine Ideas.
 Therefore, the fifth section is going to deal with the main ontological and epistemological problems generated by this theory, namely, the apparent conflict between divine simplicity and the multiplicity of divine ideas, on the one hand, and the tension between the Augustinian theory of divine illumination and Aristotelian abstractionism, on the other.
 Some details of the early medieval Boethian-Aristotelian approach to the problem and its combination with the Neo-Platonic Augustinian tradition before the influx of the newly recovered logical, metaphysical, and physical writings of Aristotle and their Arabic commentaries in the second half of the 12th century will be taken up in the sixth section, in connection with Abelard’s (1079–1142) discussion of Porphyry’s questions.
 The seventh section will discuss some details of the characteristic metaphysical approach to the problem in the 13th century, especially as it was shaped by the influence of Avicenna’s (980–1037) doctrine of common nature.
 The eighth section outlines the most general features of the logical conceptual framework that served as the common background for the metaphysical disagreements among the authors of this period.
 I will argue that it is precisely this common logical-semantical framework that allows the grouping together of authors who endorse sometimes radically different metaphysics and epistemologies (not only in this period, but also much later, well into the early modern period) as belonging to what in later medieval philosophy came to be known as the “realist” via antiqua, the “old way” of doing philosophy and theology.
 By contrast, it was precisely the radically different logical-semantical approach initiated by William Ockham (ca. 1280–1350), and articulated and systematized most powerfully by Jean Buridan (ca. 1300–1358), that distinguished the “nominalist” via moderna, the “modern way” of doing philosophy and theology from the second half of the 14th century.
 The general, distinctive characteristics of this “modern way” will be the discussed in the ninth section.
 Finally, the concluding tenth section will briefly indicate how the separation of the two viae, in addition to a number of extrinsic social factors, contributed to the disintegration of scholastic discourse, and thereby to the disappearance of the characteristically medieval problem of universals, as well as to the re-mergence of recognizably the same problem in different guises in early modern philosophy.

 2. The Emergence of the Problem